Columbia Park (Portland, Oregon)

 Public park in Portland, Oregon, U.S.

+Park plan created by E.T.
+Mische in 1914.

 Columbia Park is a park located in north Portland, Oregon, United States.

 History

 Soon after Portland and Albina consolidated in 1891, the park became the first in Portland's Northwest quadrant.
 It was a wooded tract with an open space toward its eastern end.
 Additional trees were planted in the open space, which made it difficult to plan for sports fields.
 When John Charles Olmsted visited the park in 1903, he recommended that the new trees be removed and the meadow be significantly enlarged.
 He promoted pushing the trees back to the borders, stating:

 “To do this intelligently, it will be necessary to have some plan.
 There will have to be walks eventually, and some of these must necessarily be arranged as shortcut paths.
 No doubt it will be advisable to open up a separate lawn for little children, so that they will not be inconvenienced or endangered by the rougher play that is to go on in the main ball field.
 Some form of shelter will doubtless be desirable, if not necessary eventually, and its location should be considered in planning the grounds.
 Some central feature, such as a fountain basin, may also be needed to create interest, considering the flatness of the ground ....
 In general, the main idea to be accomplished in the thinning is to arrange.: for a continuous border, so that surrounding houses will not be unduly conspicuous, and for the longest practicable views in various directions within the grounds over narrow winding lawns, or low masses of shrubbery.”